Want to be great at prospecting and skyrocket your conversion rates?

 I’m not fond of an outbound prospecting technique like cold calling because it’s intrusive and rarely welcome — less than 2% of cold calls achieve a sales meeting appointment with a cold prospect.

 However, it’s still a prospecting tactic a salesperson could use to get their foot in the door.

 In this prospecting method, you send emails to people you’ve got no prior relationship with to try and convert them into customers.

-Compared to cold calling, cold emails are less intrusive.
+When you compare a cold email vs a cold call, cold emails are less intrusive.

 Check out my ultimate guide on cold emails for everything you need to know.

 C. Warm Emails